-The Strategy and Investment Committee

-The Strategy and Investment Committee was set up on a voluntary basis for the first time on 21 April 2011.
-Its current members are independent Directors Elisabetta Ripa, Massimo Di Fasanella D'Amore Di Ruffano, Catherine Gérardin Vautrin and non-Executive Directors Paolo Roverato and Marco Patuano (Committee chairperson).
+The Strategy and Investment Committee The Strategy and Investment Committee was set up on a voluntary basis for the first time on 21 April 2011.
+Its current members are independent Directors Massimo Di Fasanella D'Amore Di Ruffano, Catherine Gérardin Vautrin and Elisabetta Ripa, and non-Executive Directors Paolo Roverato and Marco Patuano (who chairs the Committee).